felix-lang/felix/doc/refman/setforms.rst

 .. code-block:: felix

-  // note: eq is not necessarily required for a membership test
-  // for example: string member of regexp doesn't require
-  // string equality
-  // Set need not be finite (example regexp again)
-  // A list is a set, despite the duplications class Set[c,t] {
+  class Set[c,t] {
     fun mem (elt:t, container:c):bool => elt \in container;
     virtual fun \in : t * c-> bool;